Parietal-INRIA/fmralign/source/functional_alignment/fmralign_pipeline.rst

 >>>   display = plotting.plot_stat_map(
           aligned_score, display_mode="z", cut_coords=[-15, -5], vmax=1, title=f'{aligned_score})

-We can observe that all alignment methods perform better than identity (no alignment)
+We can observe that all alignment methods perform better than identity (no alignment).
+As argued in our paper, both Ridge and Optimal Transport perform better than Scaled Orthogonal alignment.
+Usually Ridge yields best scores for this kind of metrics but for real world problem we suspect it destroys the structure of the signal and its specificity, because it yiels very smooth predictions.
+Our recommandation is to use scaled orthogonal for quick alignments and optimal transport for best alignment.